-Sexual harassment is a type of sex discrimination and can happen to anyone, regardless of gender: for instance, if the harasser is female and the victim is male or if the victim and the harasser are the same gender.
+Sexual harassment is legally considered to be a form of sex discrimination, and can happen to anyone, regardless of gender: for example, if the harasser is female and the victim is male, or if the victim and the harasser are the same gender.
 Sexual harassment is usually categorized in one of two ways: “quid pro quo” or “hostile environment.”Quid Pro Quo

-Quid pro quo sexual harassment occurs where, for example, an employer demands sexual favors from an employee for the employee to keep their job or in exchange for something which affects the employee’s job, like a raise or promotion.Hostile Environment
+Quid pro quo sexual harassment occurs where an employer conditions an employee’s employment on their submission to the employer’s unwanted sexual advances—for example, if an employer demands sexual favors from an employee in exchange for the employee to keep their job or in exchange for something which affects the employee’s job, like a raise or promotion.Hostile Environment

-Hostile environment sexual harassment is characterized by a pattern of offensive, unwelcome sexual advances, requests for sexual favors, or other sexual conduct which interferes with an employee’s ability to perform their job and creates an intimidating, hostile, or abusive work environment.
-This type of sexual harassment may be less obvious or straightforward than quid pro quo sexual harassment and can include inappropriate suggestive remarks or gestures, questions about an employee’s sexual preferences, and sexual touching, among other things.Your Rights
+Hostile environment sexual harassment is characterized by a pattern of offensive, unwelcome sexual advances, requests for sexual favors, or other sexual conduct that interferes with an employee’s ability to perform their job and creates an intimidating, hostile, or abusive work environment.
+This type of sexual harassment may be less obvious or straightforward than quid pro quo sexual harassment and can include inappropriate or suggestive remarks or gestures, gender-based criticisms, questions about an employee’s sexual preferences, and sexual touching, among other things.Your Rights

 You do not have to tolerate sexual harassment in your workplace or school.
 The Harman Firm, LLP offers the experience, support, and dedication you need to handle a sexual harassment lawsuit.
 If you have been the victim of sexual harassment in the workplace, contact The Harman Firm, LLP, today.